How Often Should I Do a Colon Cleanse

 - Support digestion.
 The digestive process is supposed to break down food so nutrients can be extracted and absorbed into the bloodstream.
 Undigested food can speed build-up of waste in the colon.
 This means chew well, but it also means make sure you support your levels of digestive enzymes, especially as they begin to drop off after the age of 30.

 - Take a gentle cleanser as needed.
 Sometimes illness and other factors can interfere with the best intentions and your colon’s ability to cleanse itself.
-Taking a colon cleanser as needed to support regularity can help.
+Taking a colon cleanse probiotics as needed to support regularity can help.
 Although the market is flooded with options, one of the gentlest features oxygenated magnesium.
 Cleanse Infused